Maumagnaguagno/HyperTensioN/README.md

 end
 ```

 You can also define the free variables as arguments, no problem.
 You still need to pass to generate the free variables being used, this avoids the step of searching on every element of the preconditions which variables are empty and let you use empty strings as objects if needed.
+The only way to create seamless free variables is to rescue inside a block, which is a slow alternative.
 The example refactored looks like this:

 ```Ruby
 def swap_at__recursion_enter(object, goal, current = free_variable, intermediary = free_variable)